YuanGongND/ast/README.md

 In order to reproduce ensembe results of `0.475 mAP` and `0.485 mAP`, please train 3 models use the same setting (i.e., repeat above three times) and train 6 models with different `tstride` and `fstride`, and average the output of the models.
 Please refer to `ast/egs/audioset/ensemble.py`.
 We attached our ensemble log in `/ast/egs/audioset/exp/ensemble-s.log` and `ensemble-m.log`.
 You can use our pretrained models (see below) to test ensemble result.

+Note that you might get a slightly different result with us due to the YouTube videos are being removed with the time and your downloaded version might be different with us.
+We provide our evaluation audio ids in `ast/egs/audioset/sanity_check/our_as_eval_id.csv`

 ## Pretrained Models
 We provide full AudioSet pretrained models.
 1. [Full AudioSet, 10 tstride, 10 fstride, with Weight Averaging (0.459 mAP)](https://www.dropbox.com/s/ca0b1v2nlxzyeb4/audioset_10_10_0.4593.pth?dl=1)